-Each party should be required to maintain some form of life insurance.
-If your spouse dies, you still need money to support the kids.
+Each party is generally required to maintain some form of life insurance.
+If your spouse dies, you still need money to support the kids and in the case of an alimony award, your lawyer should advise you about the benefits of life insurance requirements.